Helping Secure Your Lawful Permanent Residency

 The green card application process is long and involves a decent amount of paperwork.
 By working with our immigration attorney, you can ensure that your application is correct and free of mistakes to improve your chances of getting approval.

-Who Can be a Green Card Sponsor?
+Who Can Be a Green Card Sponsor?

 In most cases, a green card sponsor is an employer or a relative.
 Green card sponsors must be at least 21 years old, and they must be a United States citizen or a permanent resident.
 They must also live in the United States most of the time.